 Extend Event Dates

-Process to extend event dates into future based on pre-existing Event rules.
+The process to extend event dates into the future is based on pre-existing Event rules.

 Properties

 ExtendEventDates.startDate=’default’ generates future event dates, ‘all’ generates past and future event dates, ‘ddmmyyyy’ specific date given in this format generates event dates beginning at that date.